dsc-courses/practice.dsc10.com/problems/su22-final/q3-dog-height-query.md

 **Answer: ** `.index`

-Finally, we take the indeces of the final data frame since we're left with a bunch of rows of which the kind of dog satisfies the given conditions.
-Note that we use `.index` instead of `.get('kind')` because early we did `groupby('kind')`, which automatically creates a data frame with `'kind'` as the index.
+Note that earlier, we did `groupby('kind')`, which automatically sets each unique `kind` as the index.
+Since this is what we want anyways, simply doing `.index` will give us all the kinds of dogs that satisfy the given conditions.

 # END SOLUTION